cyclic-software/docs/docs/concepts/env_vars.md

 AWS_SECRET_ACCESS_KEY
 ```

-If you are using resources in your own AWS account and would like you add your own credentials.
+If you are using resources in your own AWS account and would like to add your own credentials.
 Consider using alternative environment variables and setting the credentials on the SDK clients directly:

 ```